dev-clubbi/clubbi_utils/README.md

 * serverless 3.0

 ##### setup
+Make sure you have configured your aws credentials (usually it's already configured in the CI).

 You must have a a `lambda_layer.yml` file with your serverless lambda layer definition with this output in the resources section:
 ```yml